acastillorobles77/MrsMajor-3.0-VB.NET/README.md

 I've rewritten the code in VB.NET just for educational purposes and **the above warnings are not a joke!**

-# rootabx has written the original source code of the malware.
+# rootabx has written the original source code of the malware which is available [here](https://github.com/Gork3m/MrsMajor-3.0/).